jorgeherrera1/job-explorer/README.md

 # Job Explorer

-A modern web application for exploring and filtering job opportunities, built with Astro, React, and TailwindCSS.
+A modern web application for exploring and filtering jobs, built with Astro, React, and TailwindCSS.

 ## 🎯 Features